mod-audio/max-gen-plugins/plugins/zwabo-mirrorz/README.md

 # MIRRORZ
 Plugin lv2   build with Max Gen~   for the Mod Dwarf

-Audio IN is permanently recorded in a 32 seconds buffer (normal speed) the TRIGGER function of MIRRORZ allows you to play backward the last chords/ melody you just played, same for the LOOP function but looped.
+Audio IN is permanently recorded in a buffer (normal speed) the TRIGGER function of MIRRORZ allows you to play backward the last chords/ melody you just played, same for the LOOP function but looped.

 Control Ports: